Inside The Magazine Volume #37: PWI February 1996

 Randy is motivated to prevent a young star from taking his spot.
 Savage is clinging to the days when he was younger and wrestled like a savage.
 He’s not concerned with the rulebook or public opinion.
 Savage says he has no intentions of giving up.

-NO FRIENDS… NO FAMILY… NO BELT: OWEN JOINES THE LONELY HART CLUB: written by: Bryan Ethier
+NO FRIENDS… NO FAMILY… NO BELT: OWEN JOINS THE LONELY HART CLUB: written by: Bryan Ethier

 Where does a black sheep go when the other black sheep want nothing to do with him?
 They go to Nowhereville, a place where only the most repugnant outcasts are accepted.
 Owen Hart is scorned by family, friends and enemies.
 Owen tried to cheap shot Diesel and Shawn Michaels at the September 24th In Your House, but was eventually powerbombed by Diesel instead.
 Everyone thought the tag titles changed hands, but that wasn’t the case as next week the titles were returned to Yokozuna and Owen Hart.